pinax/pinax-lms-activities/README.rst

 pinax-lms-activities
 ---------------------

 ``pinax-lms-activities`` provides a framework and base learning activities for Pinax LMS.
+It is a framework for building interactive activities like quizzes, etc. to use in courses for example.

 Running the Tests